Blog

 Which Wearable Arduino Should I Use For My Sewable Tech Project?

-This fall Mouse (mouse.org) launched our brand new Sewable Tech Course!
+This fall Mouse launched our brand new Sewable Tech Course!
 The course introduces learners to circuitry and electronics without the abstraction of a breadboard.
 In the final two projects in the course we use a wearable Arduino to prototype a DIY activity tracker.
-Sew-matic for DIY Wearable Goal Tracker from Mouse Create The big que… Read More →
+Sew-matic for DIY Wearable Goal Tracker from Mouse Create The big question we ran… Read More →

 -